 The ASRI hospital is accessible for even the poorest patients, allowing them to pay for care with items other than cash.

 For example, patients can pay with seedlings for reforestation, organic manure for sustainable farming, or handicrafts.

 This system allows people to protect the resources they value, without having to worry about their families’ health and security.

 Since 2007, ASRI has treated tens of thousands of patients - including visiting patients through a mobile clinic program that travels to isolated villages.
 ASRI provides a broad range of medical care including dental, vision, and general care.
 They treat patients for all types of ailments: from diabetes and hypertension to poverty-related and tropical diseases like dengue fever.

 ASRI also runs a Directly Observed Therapy Shortcourse (DOTS) treatment program for tuberculosis and leprosy patients.
 To make sure that these patients are following their treatment protocol, community health workers from ASRI must visit them regularly, almost daily.
 As a result, the DOTS program has a dropout rate of approximately 0%.
 This is a remarkable success for Indonesia, which has one of the highest rates of TB in the world.

-In 2016, ASRI constructed it’s Community Hospital and Training Center (CHTC) in response to a lack of surgical, intensive care, and emergency facilities in the region.
-Prior to the construction of the CHTC, emergency patients often had to be transferred to distant locations over rough roads in our ambulance.
-The CHTC will help fill that gap with expanded medical services, while allowing patients to continue to access high-quality, affordable care.
-As of 2017, the hospital is phasing in services over the next few years.
+With support from Health In Harmony, ASRI has been able to expand its services.
+In 2016 we constructed the Community Hospital and Training Center (CHTC) in response to a lack of surgical, intensive care, and emergency facilities in the region.
+Before we built the CHTC, emergency patients often had to be transferred to distant locations over rough roads in our ambulance.
+The CHTC helps fill that gap with expanded medical services.
+The hospital is continuing to phase in a range of services over the next few years.

 *Photo credit: Bryan Watt